ValveSoftware/Proton/README.md

 Introduction
 ---
-Proton is a tool for use with the Steam client which allows games which are exclusive to Windows to run on Linux and macOS operating systems.
+Proton is a tool for use with the Steam client which allows games which are exclusive to Windows to run on the Linux operating system.
 It uses Wine to facilitate this.

 Most users will prefer to use Proton provided by the Steam client itself.
 The source code is provided to enable advanced users the ability to alter